Alejogb1/job-board/blog-data/can-spocks-setup-method-be-mocked-before-the-postconstruct-initializer.md

 id: "can-spocks-setup-method-be-mocked-before-the-postconstruct-initializer"
 ---

-Okay, let's tackle this one.
+, let's tackle this one.
 It’s a scenario I’ve bumped into a few times over the years, primarily when dealing with integration tests that need a very precise control over object state at startup, specifically in systems heavily leveraging Spring’s lifecycle hooks along with Spock testing framework.
-The crux of your question revolves around whether Spock’s mocking capabilities extend *before* the `@PostConstruct` methods, which, by definition, are invoked by the Spring container *after* the dependency injection phase and just before the bean is ready for use.
+The crux of your question revolves around whether Spock’s mocking capabilities extend _before_ the `@PostConstruct` methods, which, by definition, are invoked by the Spring container _after_ the dependency injection phase and just before the bean is ready for use.

 Now, the short answer is: directly mocking inside the `setup()` method before `@PostConstruct` is invoked isn't how Spock or Spring are designed to operate.
 Spock’s `setup()` and `@PostConstruct` occur in distinct phases. `setup()` executes when Spock prepares the test fixture, while `@PostConstruct` is a Spring container lifecycle event tied to bean creation.
 Therefore, you can't directly override behaviors set within `@PostConstruct` via mocking within the `setup()` block in the classical sense, as the `@PostConstruct` logic would have already taken effect before your mocks could potentially influence it.

 Think of it this way: Spock and Spring are orchestrating two separate, yet interconnected plays, and each act is happening in sequence.
-The dependency injection happens, then `@PostConstruct`, and *then* Spock’s `setup()` runs.
+The dependency injection happens, then `@PostConstruct`, and _then_ Spock’s `setup()` runs.
 The `@PostConstruct` initialization runs before the fixture setup logic in Spock.
 If you’re aiming to modify the behavior within the bean before the logic inside `@PostConstruct` takes effect, you'll need a different approach.

 Here’s where you have a few options, depending on what exactly you're trying to achieve: